Qiming-Wu/Awesome-Planar-Reconstruction/README.md

 # Awesome-Planar-Reconstruction
-A collection of awesome things about domian piece-wise planar reconstruction
+A collection of awesome things about piece-wise planar reconstruction